Katie's Notes

 Conference preparation

-I’ve got another deadline on 31st March, and revised my abstract for a conference presentation in order to submit the final version.
+I’ve got another deadline on 31st March and have revised my abstract for a conference presentation to submit the final version.
 Two reviewers’ comments were so nice!
-The first reviewer’s feedback includes a lot of encouragement and motivates me.
+The first reviewer’s feedback is very encouraging and motivates me.
 The second reviewer’s comments are incredibly critical.
 Basically, he said that my abstract is terrible.
-My colleagues told me, ‘That’s normal.
-Usually, one person likes your abstract and the other person heavily criticises it’.
-I now feel like I can finally be part of proper academia.
+My colleagues told me, “That’s normal.
+Usually, one person likes your abstract, and the other person heavily criticises it”.
+I now feel like I am finally part of proper academia.

 My achievements in Week 114